Depression And Intelligence: Exploring The Relationship Between Them

 Dunedin multidisciplinary health and development study

 Another long-term study focused on childhood intelligence and the relationship between low childhood IQs and mental disorders later in life.
-Researchers at Harvard School of Public Health (HSPH) discovered that children with lower IQs illustrated an increased risk of developing psychiatric disorders (such as mood disorders and anxiety disorders) and worse mental health outcomes as adults when compared with higher scores.
+In 2008, researchers at Harvard School of Public Health (HSPH) discovered that children with lower IQs illustrated an increased risk of developing psychiatric disorders (such as mood disorders and anxiety disorders) and worse mental health outcomes as adults when compared with higher scores.
 According to Karestan Koenen, assistant professor of society, human development, and health at HSPH, "Lower childhood IQ predicted an increased risk of schizophrenia, depression, and generalized anxiety disorder.
 Individuals with lower childhood IQs also had more persistent depression and anxiety and were more likely to be diagnosed with two or more disorders in adulthood."

 The participants were part of the Dunedin Multidisciplinary Health and Development Study.
 The group comprised 1,037 children born in Dunedin, New Zealand, from 1972 to 1973.
-They were initially assessed at age three and evaluated every two years until age 15, then at 18, 21, 26, and 32.
+They were initially assessed at age 3 and evaluated every two years until age 15, then at 18, 21, 26, and 32.
 Their IQs were tested at ages 7, 9, and 11.
 Mental illnesses were then assessed from ages 18 until 32 by clinicians with no prior knowledge of the participants' history of health conditions.

 Koenen says that these findings and complete data might be helpful when treating adults in middle-age with mental illness.
 For example, some clients may have more difficulty than others when it comes to following treatment plans and remaining consistent with instructions, as their cognitive ability makes it challenging to do so.
 Clinicians can consider these areas when considering techniques to teach clients.
 These findings may also help in prevention planning.
 For example, IQ testing may help with early prevention and diagnosis when it comes to major depression and other conditions.

-Low childhood IQ
+Low childhood IQ & mental disorders

 The reason lower childhood IQs might lead to increased risk for mental disorders, such as major depression, is not yet explained, but there are a few possible theories and factors.
 One theory suggests that a lower childhood IQ might show a difference in brain health and executive function, making an individual more susceptible to certain mental disorders than someone with higher intelligence.
 In one study researchers used an odds ratio measure to determine if there was a correlation between IQ and depression.
-The odds ratios showed, with a high reliability, that there are strong associations between childhood IQs and depression severity.
+The odds ratios showed, with high reliability, that there are strong associations between childhood IQs and depression severity.

 More likely to perform poorly on IQ tests with depression